FAQs

 What is ESPS?

-The Expeditionary Shelter Protection System (ESPS) is a modular armor protection system developed to protect vulnerable soldiers and critical assets from blast and ballistic threats during initial deployment of military bases.
+The Expeditionary Shelter Protection System (ESPS) is a modular armor protection system developed to protect vulnerable warfighters and critical assets from blast and ballistic threats during initial deployment of military bases.
 ESPS was designed and built to conform with the US military performance specification standard number MIL-PRF-32521C.

 How is ESPS used?